telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/events/onclientcheckedchanging.md

 # OnClientCheckedChanging

-The **checkedChanging** event is subsequent to the [clicking]({%slug checkbox/client-side-programming/events/onclientclicking%}) event, and occurs before the **RadCheckBox** checked state is changed.
+The **checkedChanging** event is subsequent to the [clicking]({%slug checkbox/client-side-programming/events/onclientclicking%}) event, and occurs before the **RadRadioButtonList** checked state is changed.

 The event handler receives two parameters:

-1. The instance of the clicked RadCheckBox control.
+1. The instance of the clicked RadRadioButtonList control.

 1. An eventArgs parameter of type [Telerik.Web.UI.**ButtonCheckedCancelEventArgs**](http://docs.telerik.com/devtools/aspnet-ajax/api/client/args/Telerik.Web.UI.ButtonCheckedCancelEventArgs), containing the following properties and methods: